 I will compare Huel’s Ready to Drink to the best RTDs further below, but I wanted to make a quick comment on the taste.

 Simply put, Huel Ready to Drink is not the best-tasting RTD, and it’s not even close.
 In the US, Soylent Drink, Mana or OWYN are much better alternatives.

 In Europe, I would go for YFood (especially if you don’t mind it not being vegan).
 Otherwise, Mana, Plenny Drink or YFood vegan will be much better.

 More about Huel

 Huel is the leading brand in the industry.
-They specialise in plant-based meal replacements, without soy, and nutritionally very rich.
+They specialize in plant-based meal replacements, without soy, and are nutritionally very rich.

 Besides the great product offering, Huel is also renowned for their excellent customer service, company ethics and their push for a sustainable future.